DBois/mini-project-1/readme.md

 1. Books can be ordered and borrowed by registered clients, only.

    We created a role called unregistered which we assume will be used if no user have been logged in from the frontend.
 This role has only **SELECT** privilege on the book and book_info tables.
+Which means they can only search for books.
 For registered users we have created the client role which is allowed to loan books.
 For more detailed **ROLE** and **USER** overview, read the last section i).

 2. The allowable loan period, as well as the number of books in a loan can vary.
 (For example, students can loan maximum three books at a time, teachers can have up to two, while other borrowers can take just one)